Chad Wolf

-Chad Fredrick Wolf (born June 21, 1976) is a former lobbyist and former American government official who was named the acting United States secretary of homeland security in November 2019.
+Chad Fredrick Wolf (born June 21, 1976) is an American former government official and lobbyist who was named the acting United States secretary of homeland security in November 2019.
 His appointment was ruled unlawful in November 2020.
 Wolf was also the under secretary of homeland security for strategy, policy, and plans from 2019 to 2021.

 A member of the Republican Party, Wolf previously served in several positions in the Department of Homeland Security (DHS), including as chief of staff of the Transportation Security Administration (TSA) and chief of staff to DHS secretary Kirstjen Nielsen.
 From 2005 to 2016, he was a lobbyist, helping clients secure contracts from TSA.
 Wolf was an architect of the Trump administration family separation policy in 2018, and was prominently involved in the deployment of federal law enforcement forces in Portland and elsewhere beginning in July 2020.

 In September 2020, a whistleblower accused him of having ordered staff to stop reporting on threats from Russia.
 In November 2020, District Judge Nicholas Garaufis ruled Wolf's appointment unlawful, and overturned a set of Wolf's orders as "not an exercise of legal authority".
 Wolf resigned his post on January 11, 2021, after a number of similar court rulings.

-Early life, education and career
+Early life and education

-Chad Fredrick Wolf was born to James B. (Jim) Wolf and Cinda Thompson Wolf in Jackson, Mississippi.
+Wolf was born to James B. (Jim) Wolf and Cinda Thompson Wolf in Jackson, Mississippi.
 He grew up in Plano, Texas.
 He graduated from Plano East Senior High School and then attended Collin College on a tennis scholarship.
 He then transferred to Southern Methodist University, where he earned a Bachelor of Arts in history.

+In 2013, he received a professional non-credit certificate in contract management from Villanova University in Villanova, Pennsylvania.

+Career

+Congressional staff

-Wolf worked as a staffer for Republican Senators Phil Gramm, Kay Bailey Hutchison, and then Chuck Hagel, for whom he worked for two and a half years.
+Wolf worked as a staffer for Republican Senators Phil Gramm, Kay Bailey Hutchison, and then for two and a half years with Chuck Hagel.
 From 2002 to 2005, he worked in the Transportation Security Administration (TSA), becoming Assistant Administrator for Transportation Security Policy in 2005.
 It was during this time he first worked with Kirstjen Nielsen.

 Lobbyist

 From October 2005 to 2016, Wolf was vice president and senior director at Wexler & Walker, a now defunct lobbying firm.
 He helped clients obtain contracts from the TSA, his previous employer.

-In 2013 he received a Master Certificate in government contract management from Villanova University.
-To avoid confusion with a Master's degree, Villanova University now simply refers to this as a Certificate in Contract Management.